 Kachapuri, or to give it its proper name ‘salty cheese bread’ (possibly the other way around).
 My salt tolerance soared in Georgia, which is truly saying something.
 I bought 3 slabs of this bread back with me and feasted on it, cold, for a couple of days until I started to feel sick and thought I might get food poisoning.
 Then I went to intensive care and was put on a drip due to dehydration (possible lie).

-These ball thingies are called phkali and are made from ground walnuts (walnuts grow in Georgia so feature heavily), puréed veg such as spinach or beetroot, garlic and loads of herbs like coriander and dill.
+These ball thingies are called phkali (find my recipe here) and are made from ground walnuts (walnuts grow in Georgia so feature heavily), puréed veg such as spinach or beetroot, garlic and loads of herbs like coriander and dill.
 These would not be out of place at an Iranian meal; Georgian food has a lot in common with Iranian food actually, in that they use loads of fresh herbs, ground nuts, pomegranates, aubergine, yoghurt…

 Behold!
 The buffalo milk yoghurt that brought me back from the brink of a hangover; I mean, I was actually at the crossroads, staring down the road of no return and then a shining white light started calling from a distance, ‘Helen?
 Heelleeeeeeen?’
 The voice of soothing, stomach settling buffalo milk yoghurt.
 The Georgian mineral water has the same healing properties, FYI, drinkers, but it does taste pretty funky.
 Go with the yoghurt.

 These meat dumplings are called khinkali; you hold them by the top nipply bit and eat them very carefully because they are filled with hot stock.
 I found this out the hard way, surprise surprise.
 Greedy.
 Impatient.
 Predictable.
 Then there’s some minced meat to enjoy, which is flavoured strongly with black pepper.
 I really enjoyed the fact that pepper was the main flavouring actually.